Wednesday, April 30, 2014

-John Wall finished with 24 points, Nene scored 20, and the Wizards beat the Chicago Bulls 75-69 on Tuesday night to clinch their first-round series in five games.
+John Wall finished with 24 points, Nene scored 20, and Washington beat Chicago 75-69 Tuesday night to clinch its first-round series in five games.

 It's a huge step for a franchise that hadn't been to the postseason since 2008, but with Wall and Beal leading the way, they won 44 games during the regular season.